ardacetinkaya/terraform-azure-vm-scale-set/README.md

 Basic _terraform_ codes for Azure VM Scale Set and related resources.

-Scenario: Two VM Scale Set instances as backend for Azure Front Door
+Scenario: Two VM Scale Set instances as backend for Azure Front Door.
+This is just a simple _terraform_ example so that some additional commands are needed to be executed in the scale set instance.
+In real-life scenario, some required VM Image must be used.

+In this example, IIS's default page mocks an application.

 - Get scale set instances' Windows features